Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 At this point, think about sharing information like:

 • Approval processes: how will clients share their feedback?
-How often will you need to get client approval and how will you manage that?
+How often will you need client approval, and how will you manage it?

-• Communication: what will be your communication channels?
+• Communication: Which communication channels will you use with the client?
 What about if there’s an emergency?

 • Chosen accounts: what social media accounts will you be posting on for your client?
 Do you have access to them and understand the branding guidelines?

-You will have already spoken to the client in detail about their wants and needs, but this is the time in the client onboarding process to talk about how things will look moving forward.
+You will have already spoken to the client in detail about their wants and needs, but this is the time in the client onboarding process to discuss how things will look going forward.

-Use this call to briefly discuss the different parts of your onboarding process and field any questions they might have before you officially get started.
+Use this call to briefly review the key parts of your onboarding process and address any questions they may have before you officially get started.

 Consider including these in your kick-off call: